Ananym/welcome-to-nexus/community/boards.md

 Not all boards will be available immediately - several only unlock at level 50(?).

-Some boards, such as the law boards, aren't open for public post and are only there for public information.
+Some boards, such as the law boards, aren't open for public posting and are only there for public information.

 Your character's personal mailbox is also found in this list.